The nature of business

 2. Our only competition is ourselves since we’re our only valid frame of reference in this game.

 3. The best way to win is to be 1% better than yesterday, every day.
-This leads to exponential progress over the run (see Law of Accelerating Returns + Marginal gains).
+This leads to exponential progress over the long run (see Law of Accelerating Returns + Marginal gains).

 Still not convinced?